 Cement backer board is a mineral-based product, usually 1/4-inch or 1/2-inch thick and 3 feet by 5 feet long, commonly used to form a base for ceramic tile.
-Also called a cementious backer unit or CBU, backer board is 100-percent inorganic, consisting of cement, water, silica, limestone flour, and fibers such as Kevlar or fiberglass for strength.
+Also called a cementitious backer unit or CBU, backer board is 100 percent inorganic, consisting of cement, water, silica, limestone flour, and fibers such as Kevlar or fiberglass for strength.

 Because cement backer board is porous, thinset, grout, and mortar adhere well to it.
 Backer boards can be nailed or screwed into studs or cinderblock, brick mortar, or concrete.
 Boards can be easily cut with a hand saw, circular saw, jigsaw, or multi-tool.

 Unlike wood-based materials such as plywood or products that contain some wood such as drywall, cement board lacks organic matter, making it resistant to mold, rot, shrinkage, or decomposition.